 This is a job with no direct patient interaction, well suited for those who would prefer to work in labs.

-As a medical laboratory scientist, you’ll identify sources of disease and determine the validity of data that allows physicians to make their patient diagnosis.
-Whether it’s analyzing blood and tissue samples, matching blood types, looking for cellular abnormalities, or identifying parasites and bacteria, GMercyU’s bachelor's degree (BS) in medical laboratory science will help you make a difference in people’s lives through problem-solving in a clinical lab.
+Whether analyzing blood and tissue samples, matching blood types, looking for cellular abnormalities, or identifying parasites and bacteria, GMercyU’s bachelor's degree (BS) in medical laboratory science will help you develop problem-solving skills in a clinical lab setting.

-If you’re passionate about science, this program will offer you exciting learning experiences where you can explore specialized areas, such as cytology (working with DNA & RNA), immunology, biotechnology, and applied molecular technology.
+The Medical Laboratory Science program offers exciting learning experiences to explore specialized areas, such as immunology and clinical microbiology.
 You’ll have access to the latest biomedical instruments and computer programs as you learn how to conduct and evaluate scientific tests on bodily fluids and tissues.

 Other benefits include:

 Access to clinical training (while still participating in classes) at an affiliate program and receiving credit towards a bachelor’s degree while maintaining eligibility for federal financial aid through GMercyU

 A personalized learning experience with our low 10:1 student-to-faculty ratio

 All courses taught by experienced faculty members (no teaching assistants at GMercyU!)

 Extra support and advisement from the Medical Laboratory Science program’s designated Campus Coordinator, Joy Fox, BS, RT (R) (M) (QM) (CT)

 Affiliations with the area’s leading MLS programs*: